 - Cut/Fill values as total units - Quantify your data with exact measurements!

-The resulting map is available as a Cut/Fill item in the project view.
-You can find the Cut/Fill tool in the Volumes group of the SELECTION - TOOLS tab when a boundary is selected.
+The resulting map is available as a Cut/Fill item in the Project View.
+You can find the Cut/Fill tool in the Volumes group of the TOOLS for Boundary tab when a boundary is selected.

 Quick Usage Guide

 - Begin on the Terrain State where you want to create a cut/fill map.

 - Create a Boundary around the area and select it.

 - In the TOOLS for Boundary tab, navigate to the Volumes group and set the Reference Type to Terrain State.